 Christie is an award-winning director, editor, and producer who has worked in documentary filmmaking for over 20 years.
-She is currently producing and editing bias, a film that explores how our unconscious assumptions influence our choices.
-She edited and produced Code: Debugging the Gender Gap, which premiered at the Tribeca Film Festival, and edited (with Jean Kawahara) The Impossible Flight for NOVA.
-She directed and produced the ITVS-funded film The Campaign which aired on public television and screened at numerous film festivals and universities.
+She recently edited and produced “bias,” a film that explores how our unconscious assumptions influence our choices.
+She edited and produced “Code: Debugging the Gender Gap,” which premiered at the Tribeca Film Festival, and edited (with Jean Kawahara) “The Impossible Flight” for NOVA.
+She directed and produced the ITVS-funded film “The Campaign,” which aired on public television and screened at numerous film festivals and universities.
 Her credits include work with PBS, National Geographic, A&E, MBC1, the History Channel, and numerous nonprofit and corporate clients including Facebook, SFMoMA, Levis, the Mississippi Center for Justice, and the UC Berkeley Law School.
-Christie has taught workshops and been a guest lecturer on film at universities around the US, including Stanford University and the Duke University Center for Documentary Studies.
-She was a selected participant in the NBPC New Media Institute, the ITVS Queer X-Change, and the CPB/PBS Producer’s Academy at WGBH.
-Christie was a Resident in the San Francisco Film Society’s Film House Residency Program and is a Member-Owner at New Day Films.
-She received her MA in Documentary Filmmaking from Stanford University.
+Christie received her MA in Documentary Filmmaking from Stanford University and has taught workshops and been a guest lecturer on film at universities around the US, including Stanford University and the Duke University Center for Documentary Studies.
+She was a selected participant in the NBPC New Media Institute, the CPB/PBS Producer’s Academy at WGBH, and SF Film’s Film House Residency Program.
+Christie is the Chair of the Steering Committee for New Day Films, a nearly 50-year-old film distribution coop.